-Attack by 20th Field Company, 3rd Sappers and Miners on Neuve Chapelle on 28 October 1914
+The attack by 20th Field Company, 3rd Sappers and Miners on Neuve Chapelle on 28 October 1914

 About 7 PM a reconnoitering patrol of twelve men under Lieutenant Rait-Kerr with Sergeant Spinks [?] was sent out along the road leading south from Richebourg with orders to reconnoiter along the Rue du Bois.
 They returned about 9 PM and reported that they had seen no signs of the enemy.
 By this time, Captain Paris had returned from the conference.
-He said that the general situation was that the enemy had forced our line east of Neuve Chapelle, had captured the village, and had thus established himself in a re-entrant in outline from which is was most important that he should be expelled at once; that the situation was considered very critical.
+He said that the general situation was that the enemy had forced our line east of Neuve Chapelle, had captured the village, and had thus established himself in a re-entrant in our line from which it was most important that he should be expelled at once; that the situation was considered very critical.
 He had been ordered to proceed with the company to Pont Logy where he would meet a staff officer who would guide the company to the left (east) of the 9th Bhopal Infantry in prolongation of whose line they were to dig themselves in.
 The 21st Company who had also been called up were to dig themselves in on our left.

 Extra ammunition was issued, making a total of 120 rounds per man with four boxes in reserve and the company marched out of Richebourg at about 9.30 PM.
 At Pont Logy no staff officer could be found, and the 9th Bhopal, who were occupying a garden to the south east of that place, said that they feared that they were not in the right position.
 Much confusion arose which was increased by the 9th Bhopal opening a very heavy fire in our direction and evidently mistaking our approach for a hostile attack.

 It was a very dark night, Captain Paris and one section got separated from the rest of the company and could not be found, and it was not till about 11 or 11.30 PM that order was sufficiently restored to enable us to start digging.
-Even then the site had to be chosen at random.
+Even then the site had to be merely chosen at random.
 By about 4.30 AM the company had dug itself in, but practically throughout this time they were under continued fire from some men of the 9th Bhopal and from the enemy’s snipers and before dawn had suffered two casualties.

 Meanwhile, Lieutenant Nosworthy had gone out to try and establish communication with the 21st Company of which there had been no signs.
 He eventually found Lieutenant Almond who told him that they had lost their way and after wandering about for some time, had decided to dig themselves in where they were and wait till dawn.
 It was found that between the two companies there was a gap of 700 yards.
 This was reported to Headquarters: and at dawn half a battalion of the 47th Sikhs came up and occupied this space.